Maksasj/bebone/README.md

   <img align="left" src="https://github.com/Maksasj/bebone/blob/master/docs/images/tmpLogo.png" width="288px">

   # Bebone
-  Bebone - Is a frame work/engine aimed for flexible and comfortable game development, written in C++.
+  Bebone - Is a framework/engine aimed for flexible and comfortable game development, written in C++.
-  In other words Bebone is a set of useful game development libraries, written and integrated in Bebone frame work ecosystem.
+  In other words Bebone is a set of useful game development libraries, written and integrated in Bebone framework ecosystem.

   > Bebone is not a new javascript framework btw, this time it is and game development one !